LeCadavrExquis/Dokumed/PROJECT_app.md

 - Add tags to records for easier categorization and searching.

 ## User Profile
-- Users can input and save their personal medical information including:
+- Users can view their personal medical information including:
   - Height
   - Weight
   - Blood Type